Are you wondering what an espresso con panna is? You're not alone!

 How to drink Espresso con Panna

-The best way to drink Espresso con Panna is by stirring the whipped cream through the coffee.
-By mixing the whipped cream and espresso, you create the best coffee drinking experience.
+The best way to drink espresso con panna is by stirring the whipped cream through the coffee.

 Conclusion

-It’s usually made without any sweeteners, flavorings, or sugar at all.
-So I recommend that’s how you try it the first time you drink this special combination of coffee and dessert.
+It's usually made without any sweeteners, flavorings, or added sugar.
+I recommend trying it the first time you drink this special combination of coffee and dessert.

 2 Comments